 To shape the rolls, turn the dough out onto a floured surface and flatten slightly.
 Divide into 24 small portions, just shy of 2 ounces each.
 Roll each into a tight ball by cupping your hand around the dough and moving it in a circular motion against the counter, pushing one direction with your rounded hand and returning the dough with your rounded thumb.
 (Here is one of countless videos online for shaping rolls.)
 Place the balls evenly in the prepared pans, about 1 inch apart.

 Cover with a damp kitchen towel or a piece of greased plastic wrap and leave in a warm spot in your kitchen.
 (Placing it next to your oven as it preheats is a great spot.)
 After about 30 minutes, check the final proofing stage: Press into a roll with your finger.
 If the indention remains, the rolls are ready to back.
 They it bounces back, the rolls need more time.
 Check again in 10 minutes.

 Once ready, place in the oven and bake for 18 minutes, turning once at 10 minutes so the rolls bake evenly.
 For a boost of flavor, brush the warm rolls with softened butter when they come out of the oven.
-Allow to cool for at least 20 minutes before enjoying.
+Allow to cool for at least 20 minutes on a cooling rack before enjoying.

 The rolls will keep well for several days in a sealed zip-top bag, stored at room temperature.